Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Multidisplay Mission Control

 OS X Mavericks makes it easy to manage the apps running on each display.
 Mission Control shows you everything that’s on each display, including windows on the desktop and full-screen apps.
 If you want to move an app from one display to another, simply drag its thumbnail to the desired display.

 With AirPlay Display and Apple TV, you can use your HDTV as a second display.

-When you receive a Messages notification, click it to send a response straight from the notification.
+When you receive a Messages notification, click it to send a response right from the notification.

 Notifications from Mail include a reply and delete button so you can act on them without leaving the app you are in.

 Incoming FaceTime calls appear as notifications.
 Just click to accept the call.
 If you need to decline, you can instantly reply with an iMessage or set a callback reminder right from the notification.